 - Has floor vents to help keep the tent cool, circulating hot air up through the ceiling.

 - Includes a front door that’s D-shaped and a side door that’s T-shaped.
 This makes access easy and allows for extra airflow.

-- With a weight of about 35 pounds packed up, it is heavy.
+- Heavy.
 That’s fine as long as you are car camping, and not backpacking.